 - Drag the time selector horizontally, in either direction.
 This creates a gray region between two time selectors.

 - End the drag to set the time range.

-Selecting a range of values on the Y-axis is similar:
+To select a range of values on the Y-axis:

 - Click on the chart.